-Yes, Red Dead Redemption 2 has been delayed but there’s still a brilliant wild west title to play – or replay – in 2017.
+BY ALEJANDRO VILLARREAL: Yes, Red Dead Redemption 2 is out, but there’s another brilliant wild west title to play – or replay – in 2019.

 Red Dead Redemption.